-The choir has a long and varied history.
-It started in 1858 as Corsham Choir and then in 1871 adopted its present name, Corsham Choral Society (CCS).
+Corsham Choral Society had a long and varied history in Corsham.
+It started in 1858 as Corsham Choir and then in 1871 adopted the name Corsham Choral Society (CCS).
 This choir gave regular public concerts for 74 years but eventually disbanded in 1932.
-Under the leadership and inspiration of local musician John Nourse CCS reformed 25 years ago in 1989, launching its revival with a performance of Vivaldi’s Gloria in St Bartholomew’s Church on 6 May that year.
-Now in 2014 the choir can look back on a total of nearly one hundred years of choral singing in Corsham.
+Under the leadership and inspiration of local musician John Nourse CCS reformed in 1989, launching its revival with a performance of Vivaldi’s Gloria in St Bartholomew’s Church on 6 May that year.

-CCS has been led by three permanent musical directors since 1989, John Nourse, Colin Howard and finally Francis Faux, our present MD.
+CCS was led by three permanent musical directors since 1989, John Nourse, Colin Howard and finally Francis Faux.

 Over a quarter of a century choir members and their audiences have enjoyed an exciting and diverse programme of music and musical projects.
 In recent years however choir membership has gradually declined, with a particular shortage of male voices, despite a vigorous recruiting campaign!

-We have been fortunate, therefore, to be able to undertake joint ventures with the Bath-based choir, Organum, with whom we share our musical director.
-The combined choirs performed a stirring Carmina Burana at the Wiltshire Music Centre in 2013 and followed this with a sellout concert of Karl Jenkins’ The Armed Man in Bath Abbey in May this year.
+We were fortunate, therefore, to be able to undertake joint ventures with the Bath-based choir, Organum, with whom we shared our musical director.
+The combined choirs performed a stirring Carmina Burana at the Wiltshire Music Centre in 2013 and followed this with a sellout concert of Karl Jenkins’ The Armed Man in Bath Abbey in May last year.
 This was Bath’s flagship event to commemorate the start of the First World War with the Royal British Legion, and was later repeated as the centrepiece of the ‘Redcliffe Remembers’ event at Bristol’s St Mary Redcliffe Church on 4th August.
-On 20th December A Christmas Celebration will be our third shared concert.
+On 20th December A Christmas Celebration was our third shared concert.

-Following these successful concerts the two choirs have agreed a more permanent arrangement and from January 2015 will merge to form a single choir under the musical direction of Francis Faux, with a new name and a new rehearsal venue at St Luke's Church, Wellsway, Bath.
+Following these successful concerts the two choirs have agreed a more permanent arrangement, and from January 2015 have merged to form a single choir under the musical direction of Francis Faux, with the new name Lucis and a new rehearsal venue at St Luke's Church, Wellsway, Bath.